 Carbohydrates → Protein → Fat

-It doesn’t so much matter over a long term period, such as 24hrs because glycogen replenishment is going to occur anyways over that time period.
+It doesn’t so much matter over a long term period such as 24 hours because glycogen replenishment is going to occur anyways over that time period.
 Meaning, if you work out or have a game today, and you don’t have any physical activity again on this same day then it’s no big deal.
 Your energy will be back and good to go tomorrow.

 To put it short, calories need to be #1 on your nutritional priorities list for reasons I have gone over in several blogs now including fat loss, muscle building and optimal performance.
 You can’t escape it, it is your most powerful tool for permanent body composition change and without it the other nutritional strategies effectiveness becomes much less pronounced if even existent at all.